ReactFinland/future-frontend-site/content/for-attendees.md

 ## How to get to the venue?
 What kind of transport options exist?

-There's a direct train from the airport to Helsinki center.
-HSL operates the local public transport system.
-You can find a city bike system as well.
+Assuming you are coming from the direction of Helsinki center, likely using the subway (M1/M2, Aalto University stop) is an easy option.
+It is roughly one kilometer walk from the subway station.

+There are also trams and bus lines that go even closer and you should use [HSL service](https://www.hsl.fi/) to figure out the best connections.

 To get to airport from the center, you can use train, Finnair buses or taxi.
 It seems that nowadays there might be some fake taxis, so use reliable taxi services like TaksiHelsinki, Lahitaksi, Kovanen or FixuTaxi.
-Note that taxis are very expensive in Helsinki so you can expect a 50€ ride per direction.
+Note that taxis are very expensive in the region so you can expect a 50€ ride per direction.

 ## What kind of food is available?

 We'll provide coffee and snacks during the longer breaks.
-During the lunch break we use the two restaurants available within the venue.
-You'll have buffet style food awaiting you and we accommodate to your special needs (vegetarian, vegan, glucose free, etc.) based on your preferences.
+The lunch will be served buffet style meaning you can choose what is suitable to you.
+We will take your food restrictions into account based on what you indicated during registration.
 All the food is included to the price of the conference ticket.
 The same is true for all of our workshops.

 ## What to take with you?